Autism and Equine Therapy Explained

 Furthermore, students involved in equine therapy report enhanced self-confidence and willingness to try new experiences as they bond with the horses.
 The responsibilities associated with horse care enable participants to develop a sense of achievement, which significantly impacts their overall self-esteem.

-The integration of goal setting and responsibility training within equine therapy not only aids individuals on the autism spectrum but can also promote success in broader contexts, including autism and vocational training and autism and community inclusion.
+The integration of goal setting and responsibility training within equine therapy not only aids individuals on the autism spectrum but can also promote success in broader contexts, including autism and vocational training.

 The Impact of Equine Therapy